junaid-nom/live_to_want/live_to_want_game/README.md

 GoalNode is how the AI works.
 The "bones" work for the network graph but haven't actually built out any AI yet.

+### AI
 The main idea was to have tree graph.
 Child nodes can have multiple parents.
 Connections are weighted.
 A parents value is basically the max (or sometimes the sum) of its child nodes.
 For example Kill-> Kill Deer-x10> Get Bones.
 So killing a deer gets 10 bones so the value of kill is same as value of 10 bones.

+Each node also has requirements.
+For example the creature might need to have certain int or traits unlocked to check for certain behaviors, for example crafting might require some intelligence or a blueprint unlock or whatever.

 ### Gameplay Systems